horizonlinux/horizon/README.md

 - `mount /dev/vda2 /sysroot/boot` - You need this to get `bootc status` and other stuff working (`/dev/vda2` is your ESP)

 ## Note from creator
 I am so sorry to all Polish users of Horizon.
-I know that the translation is bad, but Plasma is one of the best DEs.
+I know that the Plasmatranslation is bad, but Plasma is one of the best DEs.